abdjea/MSsante_EPISEN/README.md

 - `cp /etc/squirrelmail/apache.conf /etc/apache2/sites-available/squirrelmail.conf`

-## 4 - Service Configuration - Way 2 : download setup
+## 4 - Service Configuration - Way 2 : Download setup (Not verified)

 This way of configuration consists to copy/paste exiting files in the system.